Eashwar-S/Differential-Drive-PP/README.md

 **The maximum possible values for both Ul and Ur is [4.4, 34].** By entering values below 4.4, the code will output 'Path can't be generated'.
 This happens because the code constantly checks for the distance beween the current and the next point to be greater than 0.1.
 If this condition is not satisfied, the next point is disregarded.
 When the user enter velocities below 4.4, the distance between the current and the next point will always be less than 0.1.
 Hence, all the points are disregarded.

+#### Hiddden Parameters:
+There hidden parameters considered in this code are:

+1. Time step dt
+2. Smoothing coefficient

+These two parameters are dependent and inversly proportional to each other.
+With increasing time step, the distance between the current and the next point increases.
+As a result, sharp edges are form in the optimal path.
+So, when time step is increased, the smoothing coefficient is decreased which is multiplied with the angular velocity.
+So, the angular velocity is decreased which results in smooth edges.

 #### START AND GOAL COORDINATES
 The start and goal coordinates must be with respect to the coordinate system as stated above.
 Do not use gazebo or image coordinates.